-One difference with classic assignments is that a score will have to be selected to proceed.
+Keep in mind that with Performance assignemnts, a score will have to be selected to proceed.

 Recording and turn-in

 Once the performance assignment has started, students will be able to find it under the Assignments section of the class.
-After they click on it, the assignment details page will open and they will just need to click on the Start assignment button to open the editor.
-A view similar to the one below should open :
+After they click on it, the assignment details page will open and they will simply need to click on the Start assignment button to open the editor.
+A view similar to the one below should open:

 To start recording their voices or instruments, students will have to click on the microphone button centered at the top of the screen.
-You will note that the “Turn in” button is disabled at first, that’s because students will first need to create an audio recording in order to turn-in their assignment.
+You will note that the “Turn in” button is disabled at first; students need to create an audio recording in order to turn in their assignment.

-Hint: If this is the first time a performance assignment is used on the student’s computer, access to the microphone may be requested by the web browser.
-Just click “Allow”, or they won’t be able to continue.
+Hint: If this is the first time a performance assignment is used on the student’s computer, their web browser may request access to the microphone.
+They’ll have to click “Allow”, or they won’t be able to continue with the assignment.

 After the mic button has been clicked, a countdown will help them remember the tempo and give them time to grab their instrument.

-Then, recording starts!
-The soundwave drawing of their recording is going to be drawn in real-time as they play or sing.
+Then, the recording starts!
+The soundwave drawing of their recording will be drawn in real-time as they play or sing.
 Once they are done with the recording, they just have to click the stop button.

 Students will be able to playback the recording they just made, save it, and even to record another shot.

-To turn-in, they will first have to save their recording, using the dedicated button at the right of the recording drawing.
+To turn in the assignment, they will first have to save their recording, using the dedicated button to the right of the recording drawing.

 If they decide to record another shot, the two recordings will be stacked at the end of the recording.
-It will allow them to compare them both and eventually keep the best one.
+This allows them to compare their different recordings and eventually keep the best one.
 Only one recording can be saved at the same time, so they will have to make sure their best recording is saved before they leave or refresh the editor.

-Important: Make sure to have your students click the Turn in button after they saved their best recording, and before they quit the editor.
+Important: Make sure to have your students click the Turn in button after they’ve saved their best recording and before they quit the editor.

-As soon as the first assignments will be turned in, you will be able to listen to your student’s recordings in the “Student’s work” section of the Assignment details view.
+As soon as the first assignments are turned in, you will be able to listen to your student’s recordings in the “Student’s work” section of the Assignment details view.

-If you want to check your student performance along with the original score, you can click on the Turned in tag in the Status column to open the detailed review mode:
+If you want to check your student performance alongside the original score, you can click on the Turned in tag in the Status column to open the detailed review mode:

 Other grading and reviewing capabilities are similar to those of classic assignments.
-You can learn more on grading and review on our dedicated help page
+You can learn more about grading and review on our dedicated help page

-If a warning icon is displayed instead of the microphone, this is probably because the computer doesn’t have any microphone or because access to the microphone has been rejected.
+If a warning icon is displayed instead of the microphone, this is probably because the computer doesn’t have a microphone or because access to the microphone has been rejected.